 If you or a loved one are suffering the physical and emotional distress of anxiety, depression, or PTSD, my heart goes out to you.
 These illnesses represent some of the most intense forms of anguish any human being can experience.
 I also have some wonderful news: over the last 30 years my colleagues and I have been assembling a suite of integrative approaches that target the very roots of these disorders.
 We're now regularly seeing complete recoveries from them all - often in much less time than we once thought such healing would take.
 Please avail yourself of the resources on my site, and reach out to me should you wish to connect in person.

-Forthcoming January, 2021 My Tropic of Cancer: Living & Dying With a Dread Disease
+Forthcoming April, 2021 My Tropic of Cancer: Living & Dying With a Dread Disease